Homepage look and feel

 Once your tag has been created, you'll need to know its tag ID, which is a unique identifier for that tag.
 We use the ID here in case the tag is ever edited--the ID won't change even if the spelling of the tag does.

 There are few ways to get your tag's ID.
 The fastest way is to go the Tags Library and inspect the tag.
 We offer instructions on how to do that below.
-(If you have an API key and you're comfortable using it, you can make an API call to the tag endpoint find it.)
+(If you have an API key and you're comfortable using it, you can make an API call to the tag endpoint to get it.)

 Getting the tag ID from the Tags Library